veksha/cuda_exterminal/readme/readme.txt

 To configure, call menu item in the "Options/ Settings-plugins / ExTerminal" to edit config file.
 Options are boolean, values 0/1

+Commands:
+- New terminal
+- Close all terminals

 Options:
 - shell_*: shell to execute, for example - "bash" or "cmd.exe".
 - colors: display colors in terminal.
 Working slow as for now.
 Disabled by default.